hanhuang-tech/hanhuang.tech/README.md

   * Require TLS 1.2 or 1.3
   * Redirection to HTTPS encryption via SSL Certificate via certbot_gen_docker
   * Frontend static site featuring html, css and javascript
+  * Mounted /html directory on the host to allow on-the-fly static file changes to parallel this directory inside the container

 **Dockerfile**
 Nginx: From nginx alpine image, copy nginx.conf and hanhuang.tech.conf, from host /conf directory to standard nginx directories inside container.